laboon/ebook/text/98_glossary_of_terms.md

 __Running__: A status for a test case in a test run.
 It indicates that the test is currently being executed, but has not yet completed.

-__Sanitization__: "Cleaning up" user input so that it cannot be executed by the running program or otherwise cause harm to the system.
+__Sanitization__: "Cleaning up" user input so that it does not contain code that would be executed by the running program or other content that would cause harm to the system.

 __Scripted testing__: Testing with a rigid script, such as a test plan, where steps are well-defined and ordered.